bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 sudo service mongod start
 ~~~

-Then add NodeJS:
+Then add nodeJS:

 ~~~
 curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -
 sudo apt-get install -y nodejs
 ~~~

-You need only do the above once.
+You need only install mongodb and nodeJS once.
 At this point, you can install the current build of the BigBlueButton HTML5 client

 ~~~
 sudo apt-get install -y bbb-html5
 ~~~

 After the install, you should be able to navigate to the `<your domain>/demo/demoHTML5.jsp` demo and join via the HTML5 client.
 The HTML5 client will be updated along with other components when you do a

 ~~~
 sudo apt-get update